-You can shop for fresh produce in Hawaii here.
+You can shop for fresh Hawaiian produce here.
 Need we say more?

-Visiting Hanalei's Farmers Market also provides a chance to support the local economy, which is not always an easy thing to do in Hawaii (thanks to all-inclusive resorts).
+Visiting Hanalei's Farmers Market also provides a chance to support the local economy, which is not always easy in Hawaii (thanks to all-inclusive resorts).
 You'll be putting your money straight back into the community and helping farmers keep doing their thing rather than be forced to work in the tourism industry.

-Plus, it's a really fun activity to do in Hawaii, and it gives you the chance to try some authentic Hawaii fare and get to know the famously friendly people.
+Plus, it's a really fun activity in Hawaii, and it gives you a chance to try some authentic Hawaii fare and get to know the famously friendly locals.

 Pro tip: Keep your eyes peeled for yoga classes.